 - 2 5 Simple Indoor Gardening Activities for Seniors

 - 3 Wrapping Up about Gardening Activities for The Seniors

 Exercise doesn’t literally have to be out in the gym or running in the park.
 Simply walking in the garden, digging in the soil, and moving your plants here and there is enough physical activity for older people.
 As long as there are active body movements and a bit of sweating, you are good to go.

-- It supports mental and emotional health
+Gardening activities support mental and emotional health for seniors

 Retirement may mean that you no longer work the way you used to when younger.
 Hence, it may leave old people feeling unproductive and even depressed.
 So, the activities related to gardening can help to keep their thoughts pre-occupied and focused on something positive.
 On that note, it allows them to channel their boredom and make wise use of their free time instead.
 Plus, they’ll have pretty surroundings in return!

 A recent study shows that gardening activities can help to improve cognitive functioning.Furthermore, some studies also correlate gardening to lowering the risk of developing dementia.
 Both pieces of research are very promising.
 Although, it may take a lot more time and investigation to establish concrete results.

 Gardening activities encourages healthier eating habits for seniors